This page gives a brief introduction to embedded systems, what they are and why the software is so different from desktop computer software.

 What is an embedded system?

 Such software must run, sometimes for years, without any human intervention.
-If your computer suffers a fatal application error you just restart the program.
-If a washing machine leaves the heater on continuously and the water boils, it is not just an inconvenience; your entire wash is ruined.
+If your computer suffers a fatal application error it’s annoying but you can just restart the program.
+If a washing machine leaves the heater on continuously and the water boils, it is not just an inconvenience; your entire wash is ruined, or worse, you have a house fire.
 With automotive engine and braking systems the consequence of failure may be severe, even fatal.
 If there is a problem, the embedded system must deal with it in a sensible manner without relying on user intervention.
 This is why reliability is so important in embedded systems.

 What does real-time mean?